10 Simple Rules for Investing That Everybody Knows but Nobody Remembers

 If you have some experience in investing, then you might know most of what I'm about to tell you.
 It's so basic that it flies out the window when greed and panic set in.
 Here are some simple rules that everybody knows, but nobody remembers . . .

 Note: Let me first say that I am not an expert.
 I have no formal training or certification.
 All I have is my experience.
 I have been investing in the stock market for over 20 years.
-Nearly all of my holdings include simple, boring index funds, but thanks to my investments, as well as my particular lifestyle, I no longer need to work full time.
+But thanks to my investments, as well as my particular lifestyle, I no longer need to work full time.
 I have left the rat race behind forever and live as an expat.